Enterprise demo

 Architecture

-Approved systems → ECF → grounded AI outputs.
+Approved systems -> private runtime -> grounded AI outputs.

-Use this view in sales, discovery, and pilot conversations to show exactly where ECF sits without dumping an internal system diagram on the buyer.
+Use this view in sales, discovery, and pilot conversations to show exactly where the private runtime sits inside Agent OS Enterprise without dumping an internal system diagram on the buyer.

-ECF four-layer architecture: sources, connectors, ECF runtime, and output consumers.
+Private runtime four-layer architecture: sources, connectors, runtime, and output consumers.

 The architecture story stays simple.